Or, How to Love God and How not to Love God

 (Genesis 1:1)

-Like the ants on the elephant couldn’t understand the creature hosting them, our God is so big we can’t understand him either.
+Just as the ants on the elephant couldn’t understand the creature hosting them, our God is so big that we can’t understand him either.

 For my thoughts are not your thoughts, and your ways are not my ways,” says Yahweh.
 “For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.